-If You’re Uncomfortable, You’re Learning
+If You're Uncomfortable, You're Learning - The Crucible Project

 The other night, I struggled to get to sleep.
 I was tossing and turning, nervous about an upcoming meeting at work.
 I knew the meeting was likely to be contentious, and I would have to step into my discomfort and set a boundary if I was going to get what I wanted.

 Hence, the struggle to sleep.
 I’m not sure about you, but when I struggle to sleep, I get frustrated with myself.
 I get annoyed.
 I wish I could just avoid the stressful situation and get some rest.

 But there was no avoiding the stressful situation.
 The meeting was coming, and I had to face it.

 One thing that was helpful for me as I was struggling to sleep was to think about my discomfort in a different way.
 Instead of thinking about my discomfort as something bad or something to be avoided, I looked at it this way: If I’m uncomfortable, I’m learning.

 It might seem trite or simplistic, but it really was the truth.
 I was uncomfortable because I was going outside of my comfort zone.
 Instead of being the kind of person that just “goes along,” I was going to stand up for myself.
 Instead of giving in, I was going to confront.
 Like a muscle that hasn’t been used very often, I was out of confrontation practice.
 And so, I felt uncomfortable.

 Discomfort is Good